Skull Base Tumors Treatment & Management

 Extensive tumors that involve the lateral skull base may require complex reconstructive plans, including free tissue transfers.
 Optimally, all reconstructive flaps should be planned in the preoperative and perioperative setting.
 Additionally, the authors emphasize the importance of dural competency in regard to the prognosis of patients with malignant skull base lesions and in regard to the meticulous reconstruction following complex skull base tumor resection.
 Meticulous dural closure and cranial reconstruction are the surgeon’s best tools in the prevention of the most common complications, which include cerebrospinal fluid (CSF) leak and infection.[14]

-As described above for meningioma, radiation therapy has been successfully applied as both a primary and adjunctive modality in the treatment of benign and malignant skull base neoplasms.
+As described above for meningioma, radiation therapy has been successfully applied as both a primary and an adjunctive modality in the treatment of benign and malignant skull base neoplasms.
 Among radiosurgical modalities, gamma knife radiosurgery (GKRS) technology is the most thoroughly described (see the image below).

 Vestibular schwannoma (acoustic neuroma)